architest/pymeeus/README.md

 > **Library of astronomical algorithms in Python**.

-PyMeeus is a Python implementation of the astronomical algorithms described in the classical book Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc.
+PyMeeus is a Python implementation of the astronomical algorithms described in the classical book 'Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc.
-(1998) by Jean Meeus.
+(1998)' by Jean Meeus.

 There are great astronomical libraries out there.
 For instance, if you're looking for high precision and speed you should take a look at